Jonathan P. Brazee: Biography

 Brazee was born in Oakland, California.
 He has "lived throughout the US and the world," past homes including Orinda, California, Mexico City, Covina, California, Chestertown, Maryland, Winstead, Connecticut, Des Moines, Iowa, Annapolis, Maryland, Quantico, Virginia, Jacksonville, North Carolina, Camp Schwab, Okinawa, Camp Butler, Okinawa, Lake Ridge, Virginia, Bethesda, Maryland, Poway, California, Baghdad, Iraq, Bangkok, Thailand.

 A member of the U.S. Naval Academy Class of 1979, he also attended U.S. International University and the University of California, San Diego, earning a bachelor's, master's, and doctorate.
 He served in the U.S. military, retiring as a U.S. Marine infantry colonel.
 He is a member of the U.S. Naval Academy Alumni Association, the Veterans of Foreign Wars, and the Disabled American Veterans.

 He now resides with his wife Kiwi and twin girls Danika and Darika in Colorado Springs, Colorado.

 Literary career

 Brazee's first work of fiction, the short story "Secession," was published in 1978.
 His work has since appeared in newspapers, magazines and books.
 He has been active in the speculative fiction field since 2010, specializing in military science fiction, and has since become a full-time writer.
 He is a member of the Science Fiction and Fantasy Writers of America, in which he chairs the professional education committee, and the Romance Writers of America.

 He also writes non-fiction on topics including political science, business, military, sports, race relations and personal relations.

 Recognition

-Brazee is a two-time Nebula Award and one-time Dragon Award finalist, and a USA Today Bestselling writer.
+Brazee is a two-time Nebula Award and two-time Dragon Award finalist, and a USA Today Bestselling writer.